buckwilson/Lightbox_me/README.markdown

 Lightbox_me is a jQuery plugin and requires jQuery to be included in order to work.

 Include both jQuery and the lightbox_me JavaScript file before calling the plugin in your JavaScript.

+Alternatively, you can use AMD or CommonJS module loader.

 Invoke the lightbox by calling the plugin on a jQuery object: